Chisnet/framework_comparison/README.md

 Lighthouse:

-- 100 for performance
+- 100
-- 93 for best practices (Only because not H2)

 Additional Notes:

 - PWA by default (although not sure what it's doing)
+- SSR out of the box

 # Gatsby (React)